Rowing Canada Aviron Alumni

 Our Proud Rowing Canada Aviron Alumni

 Since then, the men’s eight crews have won gold at Los Angeles 1984, Barcelona 1992 and Beijing 2008.
-The women’s eight has contributed four medals, the only gold also coming at Barcelona 1992.
+The women’s eight has contributed five medals, with golds at Barcelona 1992 and Tokyo 2020.

 The most rowing medals Canada has won at a single Olympic Games is six, achieved at Los Angeles 1984 and Atlanta 1996.
 It was in Los Angeles where Lesley Thompson-Willie won the first of her five Olympic medals, silver in the women’s coxed four, en route to becoming Canada’s most decorated rower.
 Her other four medals came in the women’s eight.